 top of page

-"...and a city without old buildings is like a man without a memory."
+"...a city without old buildings is like a man without a memory."

-Graeme Shankland, British Architect
+Graeme Shankland, Architect

 20130from the high line NYC.jpg

-As seen from the High Line, Chelsea, NY
+Seen from the High Line, Chelsea, NY

 20190922_221426.jpg